cjshelton/blog/_posts/2018-12-01-creating-the-blog.md

 # Creating the Walking Skeleton

-As I do with most projects (in and out of work), I always try start off with the most basic product and try to prove the whole build and release process.
+As I do with most projects (in and out of work), I always try start off with the most basic product and try to prove the whole build and release process first.
 Solving any issues with your build and release process is much easier when there are fewer variables involved - a very small code base lessens the chance that issues are being caused by your code.

 As a Walking Skelton, along with the required Jekyll config, I chose a simple `index.html`{:.code-inline} page with a basic nav and footer.
 I merged this branch into my master branch to kick off a Jekyll build of my site.
 This highlighted an issue with my Gemfile.
 After fixing that, my changes were live.